 Evaluation of Student Performance: Student evaluation for internship will be based on a combination participation in class, on-site performance as evaluated by the university supervisor watching tapes of counseling in the internship setting, and on-site supervisor evaluations of the student's performance.
 Formal mid-term and final evaluations will be completed by on-site supervisor.
 Letter grades will be given by the university supervisor partially in consultation with the site supervisor.
+Please refer to the grading scale on page 6 for further explanation of grading policies in clinical courses.
 Do not assume that just attending class and being present at your internship site means you pass.
 Actively pursue feedback from course instructor regarding your status and progress throughout the semester.

-Assignments Points (or percentage)
+As signments Grading Scheme

 1. Maintaining professional standards.
 Yes or no

 Required Hours and Logs.
 Submit all logs with 85% on time.

-3. Summary Log and Evaluation Forms.
+3. 3.
+Summary Log and Evaluation Forms.
 Yes or no

 4. Case Presentations

 Formal Presentations (In Class) Yes or no

 Informal Presentations As assigned

 5. Attendance (per written policy) Yes or no

 6. Participation Yes or no

-7. Transcripts Letter Grade
+7. Transcripts Letter grade

+8. Journals Yes or no